usnistgov/800-63-3/sp800-63a/sec4_ial.md

 4. The CSP SHALL provide explicit notice at the time of collection to the applicant regarding the purpose for collecting and maintaining a record of the attributes necessary for identity proofing, including whether such attributes are voluntary or mandatory in order to complete the identity proofing transactions and the consequences for not providing the attributes.

 5. The CSP SHALL NOT use attributes collected and maintained in the identity proofing process for any purpose other than identity proofing, authentication, or attribute assertions, related fraud mitigation, or to comply with law or legal process unless the CSP provides clear notice and obtains consent from the subscriber for additional uses.
-CSPs SHALL NOT make consent a condition of the service.
+CSPs SHALL NOT make such consent a condition of the service.

 6. The CSP SHALL provide mechanisms for redress of applicant complaints or problems arising from the identity proofing.
 These mechanisms SHALL be easy for applicants to find and use.
 The CSP SHALL assess the mechanisms for their efficacy in achieving resolution of complaints or problems.